Actions You Can Take Quickly:

 First off, we will check out what are those files eating up the storage of your Mac.
 Analyzing the used storage and remaining storage helps us to take action against what to delete and what not to and get rid of Mac startup disk is full.
 To do so,

-Step #1.
-Go to the Apple Logo from the top menu > System settings.
+- Go to the Apple Logo from the top menu

-Step #3.
-Manage storage from the recommended option.
+- Please manage storage on the recommended option.

-Precisely take a look at categories like Photos, Others, Apps, Movies, Audio, and Backups.
+Take a closer look at categories such as Photos, Others, Apps, Movies, Audio, and Backups.

-Fix 2: Track Down large files and Remove it
+Fix 2: Track down large files and remove them

-The first fix will only give you a review of how much space is occupied by which category.
-In this troubleshooting, we will directly look search the big files eating up area.
-From there if you don’t need that large-size files, you can immediately delete them and free up some space.
+The first fix will only provide a review of how much space is occupied by each category.
+In this troubleshooting, we will directly look for the large files consuming the space.
+From there, if you don’t need those large-sized files, you can immediately delete them and free up some space.

 Fix 3: Clear the Downloads folder